 McDonald’s Indoor PlayPlace– Locations on S. Valle Verde Dr., S. Maryland Parkway, W. Tropicana, and N. Stephanie, these stores also offer WiFi.
 Grab a bite to eat off their dollar menu and let the kids burn off some energy.

-Check out these other kid friendly posts and ways to beat the heat.
-And, don’t forget to subscribe to stay up to date on the latest deals.
+Need more kid friendly ideas and ways to beat the heat?
+Check out the 10 Best Free and Cheap Things to do with Kids in Las Vegas.
+Please don’t forget to subscribe to stay up to date on the latest deals and happenings around town.